 For example, you can buy a microphone preamp instead of having one built specifically for your needs.
 Or you can purchase a desk instead of designing and building one yourself.

 Creating a podcast studio requires careful thought and preparation.
-Once you get started, you’ll find that it’s well worth the effort.
+Once you get started, you’ll find it worth the effort.